Alsaaram/CS-499-CompSciCap/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I believe I met the course objectives but will make further updates before the final submission of module seven.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Setting up a virtual environment was challenging, especially on my MacBook.
 This project requires MongoDB and the necessary components for proper functionality, which I successfully configured.

+**The course outcomes expected of us as students are listed below.
+Throughout this course, we were tasked with meeting these expectations through various projects and assignments.
+In one way or another, we addressed each component during our improvement and development processes for each project.
+By continuously refining our work and applying new knowledge, we ensured that each outcome was effectively met.**

+- Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science
+- Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts
+- Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices (data      structures and algorithms)
+- Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software         engineering/design/database)
+- Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources